Do you have to be confirmed to be married in the catholic church

 Rome (CNN) The Vatican announced Tuesday that Catholics may be cremated but should not have their ashes scattered at sea or kept in urns at home.
 According to new guidelines from the Vatican’s doctrinal office, cremated remains should be kept in a “sacred place” such as a church cemetery.

-You might be interested: Catholic holiday in december
+You might be interested: When is catholic mass

 Is divorce a sin in the Catholic Church?